Pedro Lima (footballer, born 2006): Sport Recife

-Born in Cabedelo, Paraíba, Lima began his career with a local side called EC Meninos da Paraíba, before joining Sport Recife's youth sides at the age of 15.
+Born in Cabedelo, Paraíba, Lima began his career with a local side called Meninos da Paraíba, before joining Sport Recife's youth sides at the age of 15.
 On 12 September 2023, he renewed his contract with the club until 2026.

 Promoted to the first team for the 2024 season, Lima made his senior debut on 29 January of that year, starting in a 2–0 Campeonato Pernambucano home win over Afogados.
 He scored his first professional goal three days later, netting his team's third in a 3–0 away win over Flamengo de Arcoverde.

 On 25 February 2024, after establishing himself as a first choice, Lima further extended his link with the Leão until 2027.

 Wolverhampton Wanderers

 On 17 June 2024, Sport Recife announced that the club had reached an agreement with English side Wolverhampton Wanderers for the signing of Lima on a permanent transfer, subject to medical tests and international clearance.

 On 2 July, Wolves announced the official signing of Lima on a five-year deal, with an option for another season.
-On 15 July 2024, Lima debuted for Wolverhampton.
-He started in Wolverhampton's first pre-season friendly against Como 1907, in Marbella, Spain.
+On 15 July 2024, Lima made his debut for Wolverhampton.
+He started in Wolverhampton's first pre-season friendly against Como in Marbella, Spain.

+Porto B (loan)

+On 1 September 2025, Lima was sent on a season-long loan to Portuguese club Porto, where he was assigned to the B-team, competing in Liga Portugal 2.
+However, four months later, after making nine appearances for Porto B, Lima was recalled by Wolves, returning to England.